SB Nation: The Champaign Room

 Illinois torches Northwestern, extends win streak to 12

-Coming off consecutive top-5 road wins for the first time in program history after taking down No. 4 Purdue and No. 5 Nebraska, Illinois reminded its fans of the depth it has to offer with five Illini in double figures, taking down Northwestern 84-44 Wednesday night at State Farm Center.
+CHAMPAIGN, Ill. - Coming off consecutive top-5 road wins for the first time in program history after taking down No. 4 Purdue and No. 5 Nebraska, Illinois reminded its fans of the depth it has to offer with five Illini in double figures, taking down Northwestern 84-44 Wednesday night at State Farm Center.
 With the win, the Illini extend their winning streak to 12 and pick up a third consecutive victory over the Wildcats.In a game that saw the Illini hit 11 first-half triples with a different guy seemingly knockin...

 How Tyler Underwood helped build Illinois’ historically efficient offense